MohammadAtabaki/Log-Anomaly-Detection/README.md

 - `data/` – Raw JSON log files
 - `output/` – Auto-generated analysis outputs (CSV, plots)
+- `test_data/` – Place new log files here for testing the trained models
+- `test_result/` – All outputs from the test pipeline are saved here
 - `load_and_parse.py` – Module for loading and flattening JSON logs
 - `preprocess.py` – Cleans and prepares logs for analysis
 - `global_stats.py` – **Task 1**: Field count and hierarchy analysis